Pandalism/pandalism.github.io/_projects/project-gdp-bike.md

 startdate: 2014-10-01
 enddate: 2015-07-01
 image: page-assets/projects/gdp-bike/banner.jpg
+published: true
 ---

 This was my Group Design Project to finish the **MEng Mechanical Engineering degree** in Southampton, back in 2015.
 It was a great project, where we took a small off-road bike and replaced the motor with a 11kW electric powertrain.
-The project was to build an electric motorcycle, and then create a modular simulation platform to mimic it, capable of being extended with hybrid logic.
+The project was to **build an electric motorcycle**, and then create a **modular simulation platform** to model it, with the added capability of being extended to include hybrid **powertrains**.

-{% if page.tags %}

 ## Simulation Platform

-{% endif %}

 The task of making the simulation framework and most of the modules fell upon me, and for this I decided to use **Simulink**, even though I had never used it before, just because I felt somewhat inspired by the **Dymola** based lap-time simulation that I saw during my time in **Redbull Racing**.
 The idea was to make the simulation modular via 'Variant Models' which would load on startup, present them in a simple GUI, so the user could select the models to be used, and then run the simulation.